Local DNS Mapping

 bar.com = server:8.8.8.8

-Since Surge has its own DNS client implementation, some hostnames may fail to resolve.
-You can use 'server:system' to let the system handle the lookup.
+Since Surge has its own DNS client implementation, some special hostnames may fail to resolve.
+Use server:system to hand the lookup over to the system:

 [Host]